Las45/Quiz-show/README.md

-This hole thing is for a school projekt.
-The goal of this App is to improve your knowled about some thopics.
+This whole thing is for a school project.
+The goal of this app is to improve your knowledge about some topics.
-Things that will probably come:
+Features that will probably be included:
-1. A point were you can create your own quiz
+1. A section where you can create your own quiz
-2. Stats
+2. Statistics
-3. Save you progress when you have to go while a quiz
+3. Save your progress when you have to leave during a quiz

+**Everything is still in progress**